fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 perfect variable name was used or if someone used the right style of syntax.

-## What are the most common mistakes developers make early in their careers, and how can they accelerate skill improvement?

 ## What Traits Do the Best Software Developers Have?

 ## Are You a Senior Developer When Problems No Longer Scare You?